fullwebdev/fullwebdev/packages/slides/wof-1/README.md

-# Web on FIRE - RevealJS Slides
+# The Web is on FIRE - Season 1

-(old) Slides made with Reveal.js by [Noël Macé](https://twitter.com/noel_mace).
+> (old) Slides made with Reveal.js by [Noël Macé](https://twitter.com/noel_mace).

-> This project is part of the [FullWeb.dev](https://fullweb.dev) project. \
+:arrow_right: :globe_with_meridians: [fullweb.dev/slides/wof1/](https://fullweb.dev/slides/wof1/)

+## :warning: DEPRECATION WARNING

+I stopped updating the content of these slides the 7th of June 2019, as they were replaced by the "Season 2" (:octocat: [/packages/slides/wof-2](/packages/slides/wof-2)).

+After that, this project has been moved from wof.show (:octocat: [noelmace/wof-reveal](https://github.com/noelmace/wof-reveal)) to (:octocat: [fullwebdev/fullwebdev](https://github.com/fullwebdev/fullwebdev)).

-> Go check the associated [monorepo](https://github.com/fullwebdev/fullwebdev) for more information.
+Go check the associated [monorepo](https://github.com/fullwebdev/fullwebdev) for more information.

-## :warning: The content of these slides is no longer updated

-Go check [slides/wof-conf](https://github.com/noelmace/slides-wof-conf) for more up-to-date contents.